lsefiane/design-patterns-sample/java-design-patterns-behavioral-sample/README.md

 - You have two or more implementations of a similar algorithm.
 - You want to implement the common parts of an algorithm once.
 - You have classes that duplicates the same code.

+## Visitor Method Pattern

+-  Provides a way of separating an algorithm from an object structure on which it operates.

+<h3> When to Use It ? </h3>

+- You have similar operations to be performed on objects of different types.
+- You have to define a new operation without changing the classes of the elements in the composite.